 Employee Benefits highlights how Marks and Spencer have recently expanded flexible working options with plans from January 2023 for more than 3,000 Marks and Spencer retail managers to be granted additional flexible working options such as spreading their hours over five days, working a four-day compressed week or nine-day compressed fortnight.
 The idea itself to expand these important provisions was inspired by those returning from maternity leave who wanted more flexibility.
 Arguably, flexible working partially offsets the rising cost of childcare many parents are struggling with.

-Rochelle Burdge of the Pharmacy Guild of Australia has a refreshing approach to hybrid working policy, summarised in just two words: “respectful flexibility”.
-This is still new in the current job market, and provides a trickle down trust from management.
+Rochelle Burdge of the Pharmacy Guild of Australia refreshinging approaches hybrid working policy with just two words: “respectful flexibility”.
+This is still new in the current job market, and provides a level of trickle down trust from management.
 The HRDirector builds on this, with Lauren Adams illustrating how trust of employees is a major contributor for Gen Z or millenial workforce who value flexibility alongside kindness, diversity, equity and inclusion.
 Spotify took this to a new level, offering employees the ability to work from anywhere.
 As highlighted on their LifeAtSpotify career page “work isn’t somewhere you go but something you do”.
 Airbnb’s Live and Work Anywhere Program follows this same guiding principle.
 Choice, flexibility and trust are becoming strategic hiring practices.

 GSK recently scooped the Excellence in Workforce Flexibility Award.
 It wasn’t the first success for GSK at the HR Excellence Awards.
 They also won Young HR Talent of the Year.
 But how did they do it?
 First, by making work 50% collaborative and 50% individual desk setting.
 Remote working is combined with employee centric added value.
 Yoga, Pilates, weightlifting and even a virtual doctor are now on offer to staff.
 Ergonomic assessments, understanding of staff caring needs and more were utilised to evolve the workplace into an award-winning structure of wellbeing.